Once upon a time…

 The successive companies which joined the Eurocash Group were no random choice.
 Most of them were leaders in their market segment.
 We were acquiring only the best ones and only those who fit our business puzzle.

 Effects of that strategy?
 We started with a modest 1,5% FMCG market share, today we serve nearly 25% of the market.
-For Twenty-Year-Olds it only just begins!
+And it is not over yet!
+We are ready for more.

 - 2006Acquisition: Delikatesy CentrumAcquisition: KDWT